 Use What You’ve Got: Victoria’s Secret

-This video proves that catchy doesn’t have to be complicated, with its simple use of images, music and text to create that trademark hard-to-look-away factor they do so well.
+This video proves that catchy doesn’t have to be complicated.
+With its simple use of images, music and text to create that trademark hard-to-look-away factor they do so well, this video is easy on the eyes.

 The video is also targeted in VS’s specific web style: cute and flirty, clearly aimed at female web shoppers, and very different from their male-friendly TV ads (but still plenty of eye candy for those men that tune in).